About the course

 - Encourage trainees to challenge pupils and to meet their individual needs through personalisation.

-You will be assigned a Subject Lead/Phase Lead.
-They will help you with specific subject issues and lead the Sessions.
+A Subject /Phase Lead.
+They will help you with specific subject issues and lead the Sessions on Friday.

-If you are offered an interview this will be at one of the alliance schools for the phase range.
-The interview usually takes ½ a day.
-We are looking for an understanding of school based training, an awareness of current educational issues, a realistic and positive view of schools and schooling, clear reasons for wanting to teach, commitment to teaching pupils of all levels of ability, maturity and self-confidence, and an appropriate level of subject knowledge.
-You can expect to undertake the following tasks,
+We are passionate about providing quality educational experiences for the young people in our care and, as such, we are looking for passionate and inspirational trainees and will be evaluating this in your interview.
+The interview takes approximately ½ a day.
+We are looking for an understanding of school-based training; an awareness of current educational issues; a realistic and positive view of schools and schooling; clear reasons for wanting to teach; commitment to teaching pupils of all levels of ability; maturity and self-confidence; and an appropriate level of subject knowledge.

 ….as well as the opportunity to ask any questions.